Ahmed-Arafat10/Linux-Documentation/Linux Session #1.md

 mv file11.txt folder2
 ```

-- Will copy a file to my distination + renaming copied one to copy.txt
+- Will copy a file to my destination + renaming copied one to copy.txt
 ```
 mv copy.txt  /home/arafat/Desktop/file123.txt
 ```